LyNx-ViNaYaK-2005/Page-Dictionary-Chrome-Extension/README.md

 # Page Dictionary

-Page Dictionary is a Chrome extension that lets you freeze the current page, highlight any word, and instantly see its meaning in a tooltip – without opening a new tab or losing your reading flow.
+Page Dictionary is a Chrome extension that lets you freeze the current page, highlight any word, and instantly see its meaning in a tooltip—without opening a new tab or losing your reading flow.

-There were many moments while reading articles, blogs, and documentation where an unfamiliar word appeared, and looking it up meant switching tabs, searching, and then trying to regain focus.
-Page Dictionary was created to remove that friction and keep reading continuous and distraction‑free.
+This extension was built to solve a common frustration faced while reading articles, blogs, or documentation: coming across unfamiliar words meant switching tabs to search for definitions and then trying to regain focus.
+Page Dictionary removes that friction, keeping your reading experience continuous and distraction-free.

 ---
 ## Keyboard Shortcut